gdsestimating/three-dxf/README.md

 # use `http-server -c-1 .` to prevent caching
 ```

 After performing the steps above, you can see the example at [http://127.0.0.1:8080/sample/index.html](http://127.0.0.1:8080/sample/index.html).
-You can use the dxf file included in the sample. **NOTE: the latest version of http-server will go into a redirect loop if you exlcude "/index.html" from the url.**
+You can use the DXF file included in the sample. **NOTE: the latest version of http-server will go into a redirect loop if you exclude "/index.html" from the url.**

 #### Supported DXF Features